basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 So it naturally started attracting the Docker workloads too.
 Most of those workloads are not resource intensive, and keeping them close to the data is genuinely convenient.
 At one point I was running more than a hundred containers on that machine and it barely made a dent.
-They ran inside containers rather than directly on the TrueNAS host, which made it feel like a reasonable compromise for a long time.
+They ran inside LXC containers on Incus rather than directly on the TrueNAS host, which made it feel like a reasonable compromise for a long time.

 The migration also became a chance to fix a real operational problem.
 My worst TrueNAS incident was a long OOM death spiral: no swap, too many unbounded containers, and services repeatedly getting killed and restarted.